Impact of COVID-19 pandemic on sports events around the world

 * The Women’s National Basketball Association postponed the start of its 2020 regular season, originally scheduled to run from May 15-Sept.
 20.

-* The 2019/20 American Hockey League regular season and the 2020 Calder Cup Playoffs were cancelled.
+* The 2019-20 American Hockey League (AHL) regular season and the 2020 Calder Cup Playoffs were cancelled.
 The AHL standings at the time of suspension will be used to determine league awards.

 * FIFA has agreed to delay the first edition of its revamped Club World Cup due to be held in 2021.